Theego99/dataexplorer-docs/data-explorer/kusto/query/toscalarfunction.md

 ## Returns

 A scalar constant value of the evaluated expression.
-If the result is a tabular, then the first column and first row will be taken for conversion.
+If the result is a tabular, then the first column of the first row will be taken for conversion.

 > [!TIP]
 > You can use a [let statement](letstatement.md) for readability of the query when using `toscalar()`.